 Key Insight: FAQ schema answers should be between 40-60 words for optimal voice assistant compatibility.
 Shorter answers lack context; longer ones get truncated.

-According to research from the Web Content Accessibility Guidelines, structured content benefits both accessibility and voice search performance.
-Clear, well-organised information serves multiple purposes.
+According to the Web Content Accessibility Guidelines, structured content helps both accessibility and voice search performance.
+Clear, well-organised information does more than one job at once.

-• Include multiple related questions understanding each other
+- Include multiple related questions that connect to each other

 Local business schema provides voice assistants with the structured data they need to answer location-based queries accurately.
-This markup becomes needed when people ask about business hours, contact information, or services.
+This markup matters when people ask about business hours, contact information, or services.

-The LocalBusiness schema type covers needed information that voice searches commonly request:
+The LocalBusiness schema type covers the information that voice searches commonly request:

 <script type="application/ld+json">